Atashnezhad/Fraud_Detection_Pyspark/README.md

 The performance of model was evaluated.

 ### Step 5 - Applying trained model on test data set.
+The test data set was prepared and similarity two columns dropped and vectorized.
+The trained model was applied and the results were submitted.
 ```python
 data_to_submit.groupBy('is_attributed').count().show()
 ```